matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Handle duplicate messages**

-- Ensure that messages contain identifying attributes thet subscribers can use to perform idempotent operations.
+- Ensure that messages contain identifying attributes that subscribers can use to perform idempotent operations.
 - Publish messages that contain a unique ID.
 - Check previously saved messages to see whether the incoming message is new and needs to be processed.
 - Store information about messages that have already been processed.
 Use the unique ID as key.